gl0527/Subdivision-surfaces/README.md

+# Introduction
+This repository contains the solution for my standalone project in the subject "3D Computer Geometry and Shape Reconstruction" at Budapest University of Technology and Economics.
+The standalone project was about subdivision surfaces, I had to implement Doo-Sabin, Catmull-Clark and Mid-Edge methods with the help of Peter Salvi's (one of the tutor of the mentioned subject) framework.

 # Usage

+Pressing 'd' runs the Doo-Sabin algorithm on the loaded mesh.
+Pressing 'c' runs the Catmull-Clark algorithm on the loaded mesh.
+Pressing 'k' runs the Mid-Edge algorithm on the loaded mesh.
+Pressing 'w' switches on/off the wireframe rendering of the mesh.
+Pressing 'i' renders the isophotes texture on the loaded mesh.
+Pressing 'm' renders the loaded mesh with mean coloring.
+Pressing 'p' renders the loaded mesh with plain coloring.
+Pressing 's' displays the loaded mesh with solid filling.
+Pressing 'f' fairs the loaded mesh.
 Pressing `h` displays a help window that contains all the necessary information.
 If you want to use this as a base for your own project, examine the source code and read the documentation of the various libraries (see "Dependencies" below).